dwtcourses/dq-oag-sftp-python/README.md

 A collection of Docker containers running a data pipeline.
 Tasks include:
-- Download metadata DB from S3 to a persistent volume (TODO)
 - SFTP GET from a remote SFTP server
 - Running virus check on each file pulled from SFTP by sending them to ClamAV API
 - AWS S3 PUT files to an S3 bucket